patrosAT/ggcnn_humanseg_ros/README.md

 # GGCNN ROS package with human body parts filtering #

 This is an extended ROS implementation of the [ggcnn network](https://github.com/dougsm/ggcnn).
-The node outputs the the best picking location based on an object's depth image and the input of the three packes [Bodyparts](https://github.com/patrosAT/bodyparts_ros), [Egohands](https://github.com/patrosAT/egohands_ros) and [Yolov3](https://github.com/leggedrobotics/darknet_ros).
+The node outputs the the best picking location based on an object's depth image and the input of the three packages [Bodyparts](https://github.com/patrosAT/bodyparts_ros), [Egohands](https://github.com/patrosAT/egohands_ros) and [Yolov3](https://github.com/leggedrobotics/darknet_ros).
 Extensive pre- and post-processing prevents the picking of human body parts.

 This node is part of a larger project with the objective to enable object-independent human-to-robot handovers using robotic vision.
 The code for this project can be found [here](https://github.com/patrosAT/human_robot_handover_ros).